pradhyumnaag30/PhiUSIIL-Phishing-URL-Detection/readme.md

 > [https://linkinghub.elsevier.com/retrieve/pii/S0167404823004558](https://linkinghub.elsevier.com/retrieve/pii/S0167404823004558)
 # **Approach 1: Baseline Models**

 To establish a clear upper bound on achievable performance, I first trained a set of standard machine-learning classifiers using a **70/30 stratified train–test split**.
 These baselines use the *full numeric feature set*, including both URL-derived and post-fetch features (HTML/JS/DOM attributes).
-This represents the **peak offline performance** one can expect from the PHIUSIIL dataset.
+This represents the **peak performance** one can expect from the PHIUSIIL dataset.

 ## **Results (Full Metrics)**